 Hospitals will be asked to link their medical examinations results with each other to eliminate redundant examinations, she said, adding that it this will be implemented at centrally-run facilities first before applying at all levels by the end of 2018.

-Nguyễn Thị Minh, General Director of Việt Nam Social Insurance, said that abuse of health insurance has become popular.
+Nguyễn Thị Minh, General Director of Việt Nam Social Insurance

 For example, some patients stayed in hospital for up to seven days after a lense replacement surgery while normally a patient needs to stay two days after surgery, she said.

 “In past years, district-level hospitals had bed occupancy rates of less than 100 per cent but it is reported at between 200 and 300 per cent at present in many provinces.
 This is abnormal,” Minh said.

 This year, the health insurance fund is estimated to spend about VNĐ80 trillion (US$3.5 billion), an increase of VNĐ7 trillion ($308 million) compared with last year, she said, adding that the hike was also unusual.

 In response to a question on human resources in the health sector, with personnel and skill shortages common, Tiến admitted that it was a shortcoming of the sector at grassroots levels.

 This was why many patients wanted to be transferred to hospitals in provinces and cities, she said.

 Tiến also said many doctors at grassroots levels wanted to work at higher level hospitals or private ones for better salary.

 To tackle this, the ministry has devised policies to help outstanding students in medical universities work in local healthcare centres.